Wisconsin High School Students Seen Giving Nazi, White Power Salutes In Prom Photo

 You can still see the original post, and the album in which it was contained, in archive form on the Web Archive.
 On that archive, you can see a photo of the same group of young me with their hands folded in front of their waists.
 Similar pictures show a similar-sized group of young ladies, in front of the same building and similarly clothed in their prom attire, not giving a Nazi salute.

-One of the students in the photo has been identified by The Daily Beast as Jordan Blue, and is described by the website as “looking visibly uncomfortable” in the photo.
+One of the students in the photo has been identified by the Daily Beast as Jordan Blue and is described by the website as “looking visibly uncomfortable” in the photo.
 He says that the photographer told the young lads to make the salute.

 “The photographer took the photos telling us to make the sign, I knew what my morals were and it was not to salute something I firmly didn’t believe in.”

-Meanwhile, Baraboo High School officials say they are “looking into” the photo and will make any appropriate decisions about discipline, and possibly referral for criminal charges, after its investigation is complete.
+Meanwhile, Baraboo High School officials say they are “looking into” the photo and will make any appropriate decisions about discipline and possible referral for criminal charges after its investigation is complete.